AssumptaMw/TWA-ASSUMPTA/README.md

 # TWA-ASSUMPTA
-This is a plant watering application to help naturists water their plsnts.
+This is a plant watering application to help naturists water their plants.